learn-co-curriculum/python-programming-univbasics-python-interpreter-readme/README.md

 ### Instructions

-1. Open up your terminal.
-(If you do not have a terminal on your computer you can use [repl.it][repl])
+1. Open up a terminal.
+You can launch the Learn Sandbox and use the terminal at the bottom.

 2. Type `irb` and hit `return`